cchitsiang/awesome-stars/topics.md

 - [directus/directus](https://github.com/directus/directus) - The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.
 - [sachinchoolur/lightGallery](https://github.com/sachinchoolur/lightGallery) - A customizable, modular, responsive, lightbox gallery plugin.
 - [justjavac/free-programming-books-zh_CN](https://github.com/justjavac/free-programming-books-zh_CN) - :books: 免费的计算机编程类中文书籍，欢迎投稿
-- [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java, Dart).
-Use what you love ❤️ Angular, React, Solid, Svelte, Vue with: iOS (UIKit,
+- [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Write Native with TypeScript ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java, Dart).
+Use what you love ❤️ Angular, React, Solid, Svelte, Vue with: iOS (UIKit, SwiftUI), Android (V
 - [OnsenUI/OnsenUI](https://github.com/OnsenUI/OnsenUI) - Mobile app development framework and SDK using HTML5 and JavaScript.
 Create beautiful and performant cross-platform mobile apps.
 Based on Web Components, and provides bindings for Angular 1, 2, React
 - [pinry/pinry](https://github.com/pinry/pinry) - Pinry, a tiling image board system for people who want to save, tag, and share images, videos and webpages in an easy to skim through format.
 It's open-source and self-hosted.
 - [ionic-team/ionic-framework](https://github.com/ionic-team/ionic-framework) - A powerful cross-platform UI toolkit for building native-quality iOS, Android, and Progressive Web Apps with HTML, CSS, and JavaScript.